princesatyendra17/cppVigenere/README.md

   * Print a common character map
   * Encode a set of text when provided text and a key
   * Decode a cipher when provided a cipher and key
-  * When provided a set of text, programatically solve for the key
-  * When provided a set of text, programatically break the cipher.